samwycherley/finance-notes/README.md

 # finance-notes
-A couple of brief notes on continuous time dynamic asset pricing and other useful topics.
+Some notes on various finance topics.